SamuelHLewis/colab_gemini_utils/README.md

 # colab_gemini_utils
-Scripts and guidance for working in Google Colab with Gemini
+## Introduction
+This is a guide for working in Google Colab with Gemini.
+It contains some usage recommendations and workflow guides, and some helper scripts to make switching between a codebase and a colab notebook less painful.